 1. Let your bangs grow.

 If you have bangs that rest above your eyebrows, let them grow until they get to the length of your eyebrows, at least.
 Having long bangs can give you a little more wiggle room to both style your hair and correct the shape to make side bangs.
-So, if you’ve been rocking the micro bangs look, give them month (or so) to grow out and then start with your full bangs to side bangs transition.
+So, if you’ve been rocking the micro bangs look, give them a month (or so) to grow out and then start with your full bangs to side bangs transition.

 First, before doing any crafty cutting, play around with the shape of your bangs a bit by shifting them to the side.
 If you have a center part, it will look much smoother if you choose a side part to wear with side bangs.
-Depending on your haircut, changing parts may make your ends off kilter.
-If that is the case, head over to your local hair salon for an angled trim.
-This will enable your new bangs to take shape as you get rid of any dead ends.

 3. Trim your hair.

-We know what you’re thinking, what is the point of trimming full bangs if the goal is to grow them out?!
+We know what you’re thinking: what is the point of trimming full bangs if the goal is to grow them out?
 Trust us, a few little snips will help you to get the perfect side bangs shape.
 Starting with the hair nearest your part, cut it ever so slightly shorter.
 Angle downwards towards the rest of your hair.
 The goal is to have the other end of your bangs (not on the side of your part) the longest.

 4. Go in the right direction.

-To style your once full bangs into side bangs, you’ll need some help from your awesome blowdryer.
+To style your once full bangs into side bangs, you’ll need some help from your blow-dryer.
 Since your bangs are used to going straight down (not to the side) you’ll need to direct them by blowdrying your hair on an angle and in the direction you’d like your bangs to lie.

-5. Have hair products on hand.
+5. Have products on hand.